thecodeofdaniel/thecodeofdaniel.github.io/content/posts/fixing-boot-partition/index.md

 If you get `Installed in UEFI mode`, You're good to go!
 Otherwise, go to this [page](https://support.system76.com/articles/bootloader/) to find more info.

-## Get Pop!_OS on USB
+## Get Pop!\_OS on USB

-Download Pop!_OS on a usb stick.
+Download Pop!\_OS on a usb stick.
 You can use something like [BalenaEtcher](https://etcher.balena.io/) or even better [Ventoy](https://www.ventoy.net/en/doc_start.html).
-Which allows you to have mulitple iso files on one USB stick.
+Which allows you to have multiple iso files on one USB stick.

 ## Find partition names